cshum/level-transactions/README.md

 Upon acquiring two-level mutex, operations are isolated within each transaction object.
 Results will only persist upon successful commit, using `batch()` of LevelDB.

 ##Limitations
-* This assumes typical usage of LevelDB, which runs on a single node.js process.
-Usage in a distributed environment is currently not supported.
+* Mutex are handled in-memory.
+This assumes typical usage of LevelDB, which runs on a single Node.js process.
+Usage in a distributed environment is not yet supported.
 * Only `get`, `put`, `del` methods available for transaction.
-"Range locks" for createReadStream is not yet implemented.
+"Range locks" for `createReadStream` is not yet implemented.

 ##API